Coarea Reduction, Sparse Transfer, and Geometric Recomposition for Synchronized Singular Forms: Examples and geometric regimes

 In particular,

-and therefore the hypothesis $w_\theta\in L^\infty(\mathbb{R})$ of Proposition~\ref{prop:pushforward-linfty-to-lp} is verified immediately.
-Moreover, this example satisfies the basic geometry of the uniform regime: the submersion is global, the fibers admit a natural quantitative trivialization, and, away from the extreme levels $t=\pm R$, the contact with the boundary is transversal.
+and therefore the hypothesis $w_\theta\in L^\infty(\mathbb{R})$ of Proposition~\ref{prop:pushforward-linfty-to-lp} is immediately verified.
+Moreover, this example satisfies the prototypical geometry of the uniform regime: the submersion is global, the fibers admit a natural quantitative trivialization, and, away from the extreme levels $t=\pm R$, the contact with the boundary is transverse.

 Indeed, if $n(x)=x/R$ denotes the outward normal to $\partial B(0,R)$, then for $x\in \Sigma_t\cap\partial\Omega$ one has